Increase revenue with a profitable outdoor dining patio

-A critical component for generating revenue, creating an inviting, entertaining – and functioning – patio can be a massive return on investment for restaurant owners.
+Operating profitable restaurant and bar patios are critical for generating revenue.
+Creating an inviting, entertaining – and functioning – patio can be a massive return on investment for restaurant owners.

 It’s not as simple as slapping some tables and chairs out in the sunshine for your guests; making a profitable patio for your business is a nuanced and intuitive process.

 Here are some helpful guidelines for getting the most out of your outdoor dining room this patio season.